francoameri/case-studies/emergency-ethernet-cable-repair/readme.md

 - Verify continuity: Each conductor must be functional for the link to negotiate.
 - Identify pair usage: Fast Ethernet (100 Mbps) relies on orange + green pairs for TX/RX.
 Gigabit Ethernet requires all four pairs.
 - Assess environment: Physical damage, distance, or interference can all cause failures at Layer 1.
+ 📌 **In this case:**
+- The cable tester confirmed the orange pair was damaged, preventing link negotiation.
+- By repurposing the brown pair to act as TX, connectivity was restored.
+- This demonstrates how a **Layer 1 diagnostic mindset** can resolve issues before escalating to higher layers (IP, applications).

 ---